ton-community/ton-docs/docs/develop/archive/pow-givers.md

 This information may be out of date and no longer useful.
 Feel free to omit it.
 :::

 The aim of this text is to describe how to interact with Proof-of-Work Giver smart contracts to obtain Toncoin.
-We assume familiarity with the TON Blockchain Lite Client as explained in `Getting Started`, and with the procedure required to compile the Lite Client and other software.
+We assume familiarity with TON Blockchain Lite Client as explained in `Getting Started`, and with the procedure required to compile the Lite Client and other software.
 For obtaining the larger amount of Toncoin required for running a validator, we also assume acquaintance with the `Full Node` and `Validator` pages.
 You will also need a dedicated server powerful enough for running a Full Node in order to obtain the larger amount of Toncoin.
 Obtaining small amounts of Toncoin does not require a dedicated server and may be done in several minutes on a home computer.

 > Note that, at the moment, large resources are required for any mining due to the large number of miners.